Keith Kinkaid

-Keith Patrick Kinkaid (born July 4, 1989) is an American professional ice hockey goaltender for the Colorado Eagles in the American Hockey League (AHL) while under contract to the Colorado Avalanche of the National Hockey League (NHL).
+Keith Patrick Kinkaid (born July 4, 1989) is an American professional ice hockey goaltender who is currently playing for the Deer Lake Red Wings of the Central West Senior Hockey League (CWSHL).
+Originally undrafted by teams in the National Hockey League (NHL), Kinkaid has previously played for the New Jersey Devils, Montreal Canadiens, New York Rangers, Boston Bruins, and Colorado Avalanche.

 Playing career

 Born and raised in Farmingville, New York, Kinkaid graduated from Sachem High School East in 2007.

 Kinkaid played for the St. Louis Bandits of the North American Hockey League for the 2008–09 season.
 In February 2009, Kinkaid committed to play NCAA Division I hockey for Union College.
 That April, Kinkaid was named MVP and Goaltender of the Year after he led all NAHL goaltenders in wins, goals-against average, save percentage and shutouts.
 He was also nominated for the Dave Tyler Junior Player of the Year Award.

-Collegiate
+College

-Kinkaid played for Union College of ECAC Hockey from 2009–2011.
+Kinkaid played for Union College of ECAC Hockey from 2009 to 2011.
 In his freshman season, Kinkaid was named to the ECAC All-Rookie Team and Third Team.

-After an outstanding sophomore season in which Kinkaid posted a 25-10-3 record and led the Dutchmen to their first NCAA tournament appearance, Kinkaid was named an AHCA East First-Team All-American.
+After an outstanding sophomore season in which Kinkaid posted a 25–10–3 record and led the Dutchmen to their first NCAA tournament appearance, Kinkaid was named an AHCA East First-Team All-American.
 He was also named to the All-ECAC Hockey First Team and awarded the Ken Dryden Award as the best goaltender in the ECAC.

-Kinkaid signed an entry level contract with the New Jersey Devils in April 2011 after his sophomore season with Union.
+Kinkaid signed an entry-level contract with the New Jersey Devils in April 2011 after his sophomore season with Union.